ossf/ai-ml-security/telemetry/AI_and_Its_Impact.md

 7. **Conclusion and References**: Lastly, we will wrap up the discussion and provide a list of references for further reading.

 Each section aims to provide a balanced view, presenting both the benefits and drawbacks of AI's growing role in these areas.
-So let's dive in and explore the multifaceted impact of artificial intelligence.

 ## Ethical Impact: